Where to Find Emergency Response: Liberty County Updates

 Emergency Response: Liberty County receives frequent updates: new vehicles, map changes, robbery rebalances, radio reworks, bug fixes, and seasonal events.
 Patch days can shift spawn lists, code redemption menus, and rank progression overnight.
 Players who rely on outdated guides often waste time—or Robux—on mechanics that changed silently.

-This page tells you where Police Roleplay Community (PRC) actually publishes news.
+This page tells you where Police Roleplay Community (PRC) actually publishes news in 2026.
 We are a fan wiki, not a patch server.
 When we summarize an update on guide pages, always cross-check the primary sources listed here for dates, exact wording, and rollback notes.

 Official PRC Discord

-The PRC Discord server is the backbone of ER:LC communication.
-Announcement channels post maintenance windows, patch notes summaries, emergency rollback messages, and limited-time code drops.
-Many players enable notifications only for announcement channels to avoid missing codes that expire within hours.
+The PRC Discord server remains the backbone of ER:LC communication.
+Announcement channels post maintenance windows, patch notes summaries, emergency rollback messages, and limited-time code drops—including event codes like ERLC2026 that can expire within hours.

 Join through official invite links from the Roblox game page or verified PRC social accounts—never from random DM invites.
 Inside Discord you will also find department communities, LEO training resources, and player support threads, but patch authority lives in staff announcements.